life-itself/tao/onboarding/README.md

 We recommend you look at the reading below as part of your onboarding:

-* Read [The Tao of Life Itself](https://tao.lifeitself.us/culture/) for an introduction to how the principles behind Life Itself.
+* Read [The Tao of Life Itself](https://tao.lifeitself.us/culture/) for an introduction to the principles behind Life Itself.
 * You can also have a quick look around https://lifeitself.us/.

 ## Getting Help and Finding Stuff

-We're fully remote so our equivalents of all the standard office chatting takes place online either in Discord 💬 or on video calls. 📺
+We're fully remote so our equivalents of all the standard office chatting takes place either in Google Chat, Whatsapp 💬 or on video calls. 📺

 If you need help, just message anyone directly and they'll be happy to help -- we are a friendly bunch. 🤗